bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Gatsby fixes
-* Pages for each logue and song
-* Have songIndex known to page for each logue and song
 * Check that Overview, Carousel, and Lyric are good
 * Make efficient, such as removing extra classes, anchor extra text and underlines